dllargent/mediaComp/README.md

 ## Help

-If you are new to mediaComp you should be able to start faily easily.
-Our abstraction make the functionality of the library intuitive.
+Even if you are new to mediaComp you should be able to start faily easily.
+Our abstractions make the functionality of the library intuitive.
 Full documentation can be found on our [GitHub](https://github.com/dllargent/mediaComp).

 ## Credits
-Thank you so everyone who has contributed to this library.
+Thank you to everyone who has contributed to this library.
-- Dave Largent
+- Dave Largent (mentor)
 - Jason Yoder
 - CJ Fulciniti
 - Santos Pena